Barsonax/Pathfindax/README.md

 # Pathfindax
 Pathfindax is a pathfinding framework that can be used to get a path from A to B in a network of nodes.
-By default the framework provides a implementation of the A star algorithm with the following features:
+By default the framework provides a implementation of a grid based A star algorithm with the following features:
 -Multithreaded
 -Support for up to 32 collision layers
 -Support for multiple agent sizes
 -Support for movement penalties
 -Built in support for the duality tilemap plugin

+There is also a non grid based A star algorithm which has the above features except for the agent sizes and tilemap support.

 However you are free to implement the interfaces yourself to use a different algorithm.